rubensworks/article-privacy-decentralized/content/background.md

-## Background and Related Work
+## Background & Related Work
 {:#background}

-We start by presenting background and related work on the Solid platform, federated query processing, approximate membership functions, and access control.
+We start by presenting the necessary background information with respect to the Solid platform, approximate membership functions, and secure indexes.

 <br/>
 **Social Linked Data.**